smclab/blog-nlp/nlp/1-ner/README.md

-# Blog NLP
+# Named Entity Recognition

-In this directory is present related to [Tech Blog Named Entity Recognition article]()
+In this directory is present code and data related to [Tech Blog Named Entity Recognition article]()

 ## Repository Organization